michodgs25/Somerset-Trails/README.md

 *"My name is Grant, I don't like websites that are too text heavy and I lose interest quickly because of this I would like the site to have lots of images and only have text where it is necessary as I feel images tell a greater story."*

   - Solution: The only texts used were headings and universally known icons applied such as home or Facebook.
+In addition a slideshow on each page displaying different images.

 ---